Lukebegh/Computational-Plasma-Physics/constant coefficient advection/README.md

 # Constant Coefficient Advection

-A comparison of five numerical schemes for solving the 1D linear advection equation on a periodic domain, implemented in Python.
+A comparison of five numerical schemes taught in lectures as part of Master's degree, implemented in Python.
 The schemes range from first-order finite differences to a spectrally accurate Fourier method, and are benchmarked against each other by tracking the mass and L²-norm of the solution over time.

 ---